jertempest/CS50W/web50/projects/2020/x/search/README.md

-This what CS50W wanted done on 7th of July 2024
+This is the project as of July 2024

 I had some issues with Google Image search.
 Maybe it is because Google changed things or maybe it is the fact I am in Canada.
 Either way I found 2 solutions.
 The first solution was <input type="hidden" name="tbm" value="isch"> which didn't show in my url.
 And then through trial and error I figured out that <input type="hidden" name="udm" value="2">